I want to troubleshoot HTTP 502 errors when my client makes requests to a website through a Classic Load Balancer.

 HTTP 502 (bad gateway) errors can occur for one of the following reasons:

-• The web server or associated backend application servers running on EC2 instances return a message that can't be parsed by your Classic Load Balancer.
+- The web server or associated backend application servers that run on Amazon Elastic Compute Cloud (EC2) instances return a message.
+Your Classic Load Balancer can't parse the message.

-If the backend response is the source of the ELB 502 error, the issue might be caused by:
+If the backend response is the source of the 502 error, then the following responses can cause the issue:

-• A response containing a Content-Length header which contains a non-integer.
+- A Content-Length header that contains a non-integer.

-If the 502 error is generated by your backend servers, contact your application's owner.
-If the 502 error is generated by the Classic Load Balancer, the HTTP response from the backend is malformed.
-Follow these steps to troubleshoot ELB-generated 502 errors:
+If your backend servers generate the 502 error, then contact your application's owner.
+If the Classic Load Balancer generates the 502 error, then the HTTP response from the backend is malformed.

 Resolution

-1. Check if the response body returned by the backend application complies with HTTP specifications.
-Refer to the following documentation from RFC Editor:
+Check if the response body that the backend application returns complies with HTTP specifications.
+Refer to the following documentation on the Datatracker website:

 RFC 7230 - HTTP/1.1: Message Syntax and Routing